GeOdette/MO-JO/README.md

 ## Running the pipeline
 - To run the pipeline, use the following code:

-  `snakemake -s script.smk --cores 2`
+- Ensure you activate your conda environment and have snakemake version 8 and above
+- Change into the project directory.
+Specifically, **NGS_pipeline**

+  `snakemake --profile config/`

-- Set the number of cores in the `--cores 2` to your specifications
+- **NOTE:** The number of cores have been set in the config file.
+You can adjust that depending on you compute resources

 # Tools executed by the pipeline